Mentu

 Scripts execute in a V8 sandbox with deny-all defaults:

 The only way scripts reach external systems is through the mentu SDK (which shells out to the CLI binary) or the servers proxy (which routes through the MCP child manager).
-Both are injected as frozen globals — scripts cannot modify them.
+Both are injected as frozen globals that scripts cannot modify.

 See Script Runner for full internals.